Marge the Meanie: Plot

 Feeling left out by Bart and Marge's bond, Homer seeks to find some kind of common ground with Lisa, and discovers they both share a love for food.
 Though Homer is impressed by Lisa's jackfruit substitute for pork, he is unable to fully enjoy her vegan cooking or her choices of vegan restaurants.
-He eventually confesses to Lisa his dislikes for veganism when a vegan stew she is making swells his tongue, only for Lisa to also swell her tongue tasting it.
+He eventually confesses to Lisa his dislike for veganism when a vegan stew she is making swells his tongue, only for Lisa to also swell her tongue tasting it.
 At the hospital, Homer and Lisa learn that they both share various common allergies.
 When Homer apologizes to Lisa for passing his allergies down to her, Lisa assures him that he shares his kind heart with her.

-During the end credits, Marge is seen writing apology letters to everyone she has pranked and a reversed version of the opening sequence plays during the remainder of the end credits.
+During the end credits, Marge writes a bunch of letters apologizing to all the people she pranked.
+A reversed version of the title sequence follows after.

+Production

+The episode is dedicated in memory of Ian Wilcox, who was a lead background layout artist and background designer on the show.
+He previously worked on the television series King of the Hill and Family Guy.

 Reception

+Viewing figures

+The episode scored a 0.26 ratings with 0.85 million viewers, which was the third most watched show on Fox that night.